 Students who wish to participate in the Twelve-College Exchange Program must apply through the Office of International Studies.
 Students may apply to only one college at a time.
 The deadline for submission of completed applications is February 1 for either or both semesters of the subsequent academic year.
 However, applications will be considered as long as space is available at the desired institution.
 Completed and approved applications are sent by Wesleyan to the respective colleges.
 If rejected by the college of their first choice, students may apply to a second college.

 Other Nonresident Programs

 A small number of programs considered by the faculty to be of importance in supplementing the Wesleyan curriculum for students with certain academic interests are treated as approved nonresident study programs.
 Participants continue to be Wesleyan students, pay regular tuition to the University, and are not placed on leave of absence.
 Information about these programs can be obtained from the Office of International Studies or the faculty member or office listed below.
-Students planning to participate in these programs should check with their faculty advisor and class dean concerning their progress toward completion of the major and graduation.
-Except for students who matriculated before the fall of 2000, such study does not count toward the six-semester residency requirement.
+Students planning to participate in these programs should check with their faculty advisor and class dean concerning their progress toward completion of the major and graduation requirements.
+Paricipation in these programs does not count as a semster in residence.

 Semester in Environmental Science (SES) at the Marine Biological Laboratory, Woods Hole.
 The purpose of this program is to instruct students in the basic methods and principles of ecosystems science in a manner that enhances and supplements existing curricula in natural and environmental sciences at the colleges participating in the SES consortium.
 The program is interdisciplinary and offers a core curriculum, stressing team research and team study.
 See the chair of the Department of Earth and Environmental Sciences for information about the curriculum and application process.